 Furthermore, 4D animals (dead, dying, diseased, and down), dead farm animals, and dead zoo animals can be rendered into meal ingredients.
 Rendering refers to cooking away the moisture to create a concentrated protein powder, often called a by-product meal.

 Natural flavoring is defined as "the essential oil, oleoresin, essence or extractive, protein hydrolysate, distillate, or any product of roasting, heating or enzymolysis, which contains the flavoring constituents derived from a spice, fruit or fruit juice, vegetable or vegetable juice, edible yeast, herb, bark, bud, root, leaf or similar plant material, meat, seafood, poultry, eggs, dairy products, or fermentation products thereof, whose significant function in food is flavoring rather than nutritional."

-In addition, according to current pet food labeling rules, flavors can be deemed proprietary which means they are not forced to disclose where the ingredients are sourced or have the "natural" flavors are created.
-Given the number of chemicals that may be mixed together, adverse reactions may occur.
+In addition, according to current pet food labeling rules, flavors can be deemed proprietary, which means they are not forced to disclose where the ingredients are sourced or have the "natural" flavors created.
+Adverse reactions may occur due to the number of chemicals that may be mixed together.

 The most common artificial antioxidants include BHA (butylated hydroxytoluene), BHT (butylated hydroxyanisole), and ethoxyquin.
 Chemical preservatives are used to slow the oxidation and rancidity of fats.
 But these preservatives can have unwanted health effects.